SerenaDonadi/FORCE_Analyses/README.md

 ###

 To do:
 - compare satellite temp values extracted from Agnes to the measured temperatures from the gillnet data to see how well they correspond.
 Also to temp log values.
-Use mayne Max approach to calculate more accurate estimates of temp.
+Use mabne Max approach to calculate more accurate estimates of temp.
 Matilda (Ultuna) working on a project with Anna G and Magnus H, might use Max method, check with her

 - Check climwin R package to find the best temp data as covariate